TouchDesigner/TouchEngine-UE-Samples/Content/README.md

 One single CHOP output, of 1024 channels of 1 sample each.

 ### .tox file
-Self explenatory.
+Self explanatory.
 See comments of previous sections.

 ### Blueprint, UE dataflow and specifics